Danilo-Zekovic/oscon-graphql-starter/README.md

 # oscon-graphql-starter
 Code for the OSCON 2018 Fundamentals Of GraphQL tutorial

-#Intro
+# Intro

-Branch one of the tutorial
+Final version of introduction

 ## Running the app